Author – Matt Jambro

 To build a passive home for a specific climate, various modifications need to be made.
 In some tropical areas, dehumidification might be more necessary for cooling the home, while in another area, a passive solar design might be the main feature.
 By adding a growing living roof to a construction like this, you can provide a high cooling function in the summer, while insulation in the winter is improved.
 Green roofs have many other benefits as well; it can decrease storm water runoff, provide a natural habitat for wildlife, increase the home sound insulation, reduce the carbon footprint, etc.

-With a combination of eco-friendly building implementation, Passive Houses are five to ten times lower than the average home and also decrease the carbon footprint two to five times.
-If every home builder decides to make use of eco chic design and choose combinations that fit according to their “energy” lifestyle, the world will become greener even faster.
+With a combination of eco-friendly building implementation, Passive House designs are 5-10 times more energy efficient than the average home and also decrease the carbon footprint by two to five times.
+If every home builder decides to make use of eco-chic design and choose combinations that fit according to their “energy” lifestyle, the world will become greener even faster.